Never Again (Nickelback song)

-"Never Again" is a song by Canadian rock band Nickelback.
-The song was released on July 8, 2002, as the third single from their third album, Silver Side Up (2001).
-It became a number one hit on the US Billboard Mainstream Rock Tracks chart, making it the band's third straight number one on this chart.
+"Never Again" is a song by Canadian rock band Nickelback, released on July 8, 2002, as the third and final single from their third studio album, Silver Side Up (2001).
+The song became a No. 1 hit on the US Billboard Mainstream Rock Tracks chart, making it the band's third straight number one on this chart.

-Content
+Composition

-The song is about domestic violence from a child's point of view.
-The song was not drawn from personal experience.
+"Never Again" is a hard rock song written by all four members of the band.
+The song is about domestic violence from a child's point of view, but was not drawn from personal experience.

 Music video

 Nickelback originally had a music video made for the song, but the video was scrapped due to its violent nature.
 Instead, footage from Live at Home was shown as an alternative.